-As many businesses look towards the next year and plan how to recover and grow there will be a renewed focus on business optimisation, efficiency and contingency to make processes and functions more streamlined and robust.
+As many businesses look towards the next year and plan to recover and grow, there will be a renewed focus on business optimisation, efficiency and contingency to make processes and functions more streamlined and robust.
 This will lead to many researching new AI and automation innovations and seeking to implement them into their business processes.
-In August 2020 the International Data Corporation (IDC) reported that worldwide revenue in the AI market would increase year-on-year in 2020 by 12%, totalling $156bn.
+In August 2020, the International Data Corporation (IDC) reported that worldwide revenue in the AI market would increase year-on-year in 2020 by 12%, totalling $156bn.

-Increased AI and automation can also help business to grow and green light new innovative projects.
-Faster reporting, more powerful business intelligence and cost-effective processes enable businesses to see growth opportunities sooner, identify areas for improvement and development faster and also provide IT professionals key data to enable them to advance their project quicker.
+Increased AI and automation can also help businesses to grow and green light new innovative projects.
+Faster reporting, more powerful business intelligence and cost-effective processes enable businesses to see growth opportunities sooner, identify areas for improvement and development faster, and provide IT professionals with key data to advance their projects quicker.

 “With increased automation of transactions, SAP S/4HANA enables us to increase the reliability and efficiency of Bühler’s core processes and to create the prerequisites for proactive, forward-looking corporate management with intelligent analysis methods,”

-The project will take a minimum of 18 months and will result in a multitude of opportunities and projects to help the transition run smoothly and effectively.
+The project will take a minimum of 18 months, resulting in many opportunities and projects to help the transition run smoothly and effectively.

-As businesses seek to incorporate more innovative AI and automation processes we should see this as an opportunity.
-More jobs will be created, businesses will be able analyse performance and improve decision making, the data available to professionals will be faster and more insightful than ever before.
+As businesses seek to incorporate more innovative AI and automation processes, we should see this as an opportunity.
+More jobs will be created, businesses will be able to analyse performance and improve decision-making, and the data available to professionals will be faster and more insightful than ever.